ianhorsley/heatmisercontroller/README.rst

 ==========
-HeatmiserContoller
+HeatmiserController
 ==========

 Python implementation of Heatmiser protocol for serial connected devices.

 Originally written to get direct access to heatmiser devices.
-It was created for reading and controlling Slimline-N and Slimline-HWN DS1820 thermostats connected to RS232 serial port through RS485 adapter.
+It was created for reading and controlling Slimline-N and Slimline-HWN  thermostats connected to RS232 serial port through RS485 adapter.

 Documentation used
 ==================